University of California (UC) Schools

 - Complete 30 transferable units by summer of the year you are submitting the TAG application

 - Meet the GPA minimum for your chosen school.
-This will be at least 2.4, but some schools and programs require them to be much higher.
+This will vary from campus to campus.
 Be sure to work with a counselor to make sure you’re on track.

 - Pass transfer-level math and English courses